-In this report we have evaluated the performance of an algorithm that (1) considers the characteristics of SN user reviews which affect the review-to-rating conversion procedure, (2) computes a confidence level for each rating, which reflects the uncertainty level for each conversion process and (3) exploit this metric both in the users' similarity computation and in the prediction formulation phases in recommender systems, in terms of SN users' satisfaction regarding venues recommendations formulated based on the rating predictions generated by it.
+In this report we have evaluated the performance of an algorithm that (1) considers the characteristics of SN user reviews which affect the review-to-rating conversion procedure, (2) computes a confidence level for each rating, which reflects the uncertainty level for each conversion process and (3) exploit this metric both in the users' similarity computation and in the prediction formulation phases in recommender systems, in terms of (i) SN users' satisfaction regarding venues recommendations formulated based on the rating predictions generated by it and (ii) above-recommender-threshold precision for the generated recommendations.

-The results indicate that the above algorithm raises user satisfaction by a margin ranging from 13.6% to 17.4%, as compared to algorithms that do not take into account the uncertainty inherent in textual review-to-rating conversions.
+The results indicate that the above algorithm raises user satisfaction by a margin ranging from 13.6% to 17.4%, when compared to algorithms that do not take into account the uncertainty inherent in textual review-to-rating conversions.
+The respective improvement, as far as the recommendation precision is concerned, has been computed from 23.7% to 49.6%.

 The introduction of the confidence level has been shown to deliver performance benefits both in SN where relationships between users can be established and in SN where such relationships are not present.